dataesr/bso-publications/doc/bso.md

  - the openness of the results and publications when the study is completed.

-- the declaration of clinical and observational studies: the objective is to evaluate the evolution of the number of declared studies and the quality of the associated metadata.
+ - the declaration of clinical and observational studies in these public registries.

 ### 2.2.1 Perimeter